Signed in as:

 If you had traumatic experiences in your life you might have symptoms of PTSD.
 EMDR is a very effective way of treating PTSD symptoms.
 Book a discovery session to see how it can help you.

-This form of therapy is based on research implying that traumatic events can prevent the brain from processing information as it normally does, which results in these events getting “stuck” in the brain’s information processing hub.
+This form of therapy is based on research implying that traumatic events can prevent the brain from processing information as it normally does, which results in these events getting “stuck” in the brain’s information-processing hub.
 Then, when someone who experienced a trauma recalls it, the memory triggers an intense recall of the original event, complete with all its upsetting sights, sounds, smells, thoughts, and feelings.
 New incidents can have the same effect.

 EMDR therapy uses eye movements or other alternate hemisphere stimulation to remove the emotional charges of traumatic memories.
-Researchers believe the therapy activates mechanisms in the brain that help you process the memory and distressing emotions.
+Researchers believe the therapy activates mechanisms in the brain that help you process memory and distressing emotions.
 (AmenClinics)

 Daniel G. Amen, M.D.